Master of Arts in Education and Human Development in the Field of International Education

 The master of arts in education and human development in the field of international education degree program is designed for individuals who are entering or advancing in positions associated with training, education, adult learning, and development activities in diverse settings that require international understanding.
 Students acquire knowledge of other countries and cultures, using the education system as a means of interpreting and translating knowledge across cultures, and analysis of the formal and non-formal school systems as they reflect history, culture, development, values, contemporary concerns, and future trends.
 In addition, students acquire tools, methods, and habits of analysis that enable them to play a variety of roles as leaders and change agents.

-Students in this program can also enroll in and receive a graduate certificate in Incorporating International Perspectives in Education or Teaching English Speakers of Other Languages (TESOL).
+Students in this program also can enroll in and receive for a graduate certificate in either Incorporating International Perspectives in Education or Teaching English Speakers of Other Languages (TESOL).
 Certain credits are applied toward both the master's degree and the certificate.

 Visit the program website for additional information.